-Miller’s research examines the consequences of institutional design for public policy formulation and implementation.
-Her work has been published in a number of journals, including the Journal of Public Administration Research and Theory, Legislative Studies Quarterly, and Publius: The Journal of Federalism.
-To support her research, Miller has received funding from the IBM Center for the Business of Government (with Lael Keiser) and the Center on the American Governor at the Eagleton Institute of Politics, Rutgers University.
+Broadly, Professor Miller’s research examines the consequences of institutional and program design for policy implementation and outcomes.
+Her work has been published in a number of journals, including the Journal of Public Administration Research and Theory, Political Research Quarterly, and Legislative Studies Quarterly.
+To support her research, Professor Miller has received funding from the IBM Center for the Business of Government (with Lael Keiser) and the Center on the American Governor at the Eagleton Institute of Politics, Rutgers University.

 Miller, Susan M. 2015.
 “The Relationship Between Short-term Political Appointments and Bureaucratic Performance: The Case of Recess Appointments in the U.S.” Journal of Public Administration Research and Theory 25(3): 777-796.

 Miller, Susan M. and Stephanie Moulton.
 2014.
 “Publicness in Policy Environments: A Multi-Level Analysis of Substance Abuse Treatment Services.”
 Journal of Public Administration Research and Theory 24(3): 553-589.

 Miller, Susan M. 2013.
 “Administering Representation: The Role of Elected Administrators in Translating Citizens’ Preferences into Public Policy.”
 Journal of Public Administration Research and Theory 23(4): 865-897.